 ==plus an overlap of the first four:

 “These are the 33 stars of Enlil”, ends the Assyrian list.
-But they are 35, including four poles (three at the galactic pole and Bootes, indicating an Age Gemini-Taurus tradition); and some duplications, and the overlap; and some galactic decans in Scorpius; leaving about 20 characters, typical of archetypal art (average 16, plus two poles, and/or two gates, and/or two of the four transitional types).
+But the list has 35, including four poles (three at the galactic pole and Bootes, indicating an Age Gemini-Taurus tradition); and some duplications, and the overlap; and some galactic decans in Scorpius; leaving about 20 characters, typical of archetypal art (average 16, plus two poles, and/or two gates, and/or two of the four transitional types).

 Thus the Plough list is at least as archetypal, and mytical, and ritualist, as it is astronomical, or rather calendric.
 The overlap ‘clasp’ at the end expresses four of the five higher magnitudes of typology (types 1:16, 2:17, 3:18, 4:19, identified in Furter 2014; Mindprint).
-The other higher magnitude is part of the main list as usual (5:20 and 5:21), where the magnitude jumps from base-15 to base-16 (see the list of archetypes below).
+The other higher magnitude is part of the main list as usual (5a and 5b), where the magnitude jumps from base-16 to base-17 (see the list of archetypes below).
 Thus the ‘periodic table’ of culture is almost as complex as chemical elements with orbitals, atoms with quarks, or DNA with haemoglobin knots.